TarikLaanaya/unity-solid-refactor-journey/Docs/player-item-state.md

 # Player Item State Script

-This document showcases a new script I added which essentially works as an **Inventory System**.
-This solution was a lot more elegant compared to when I was previously **Reading** and **Writing** this information from various scripts.
+This document showcases a new script I added, which essentially functions as a basic inventory system.
+This solution is far more elegant than my previous approach, where data was passed and managed across several unrelated scripts.

 ---

 ## 🔁 Old System vs New Inventory System

 ### ❌ Original
-The original logic was messy and meant copy and pasting code relating to player inventory:
+The original logic was messy and relied on hardcoded checks and copy-pasted inventory code scattered throughout the project:

 ```csharp
 if (Input.GetKeyDown(KeyCode.Mouse0))